Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Northern Wales is home to some of the country's greatest attractions, including the rugged peaks of Snowdonia National Park and Mount Snowdon, the historical seaside town of Aberystwyth, the stark vistas of Holyhead, and the beaches of Llandudno.

-Situated in North Wales, across the Menai Strait from the Isle of Anglesey, is Caernarfon, dominated by the walls of its 13th-century castle.
+Situated in North Wales, across the Menai Strait from the Isle of Anglesey, is Caernarfon, which is dominated by the walls of its 13th-century castle.
 It was here, in 1969, that Prince Charles' investiture as Prince of Wales took place.
 It was a dramatic event marked by pomp and ceremony, and had the strong symbolic impact of strengthening Britain's dominion over Wales in this staunchly nationalist district.
 Across the strait is Anglesey, which is probably most noted for the town of Llanfairpwllgwyngyllgogerychwyrndobwlllantysiliogogogoch, which has the longest place name in the United Kingdom, and quite possibly the world.
 The name, when translated into English, means 'The church of St Mary in a hollow of white hazel near a rapid whirlpool and near St Tysilio's church by the red cave'.
 The island of Anglesey was the crucible for pre-Roman druidic activity in Britain and many mysterious Neolithic ruins remain.
-Caernarfon has also been inhabited since pre-Roman times.
-Those on their way to catch the Irish ferries at Holyhead, usually rush through Anglesey and Caernarfon, missing out on its spectacular coastal scenery of sandy coves and rocky headlands.
-Apart from the imposing fortress, Caernarfon boasts some lovely little craft shops and good restaurants.

 The largest seaside resort town in Wales, Llandudno is a small city with a great deal of Victorian flavour.
 Nestled on a rocky coastline that was once the haunt of Viking ships, the city's rows of peaked houses are framed by forests on one side and Blue Flag beaches on the other.
 Some of the top attractions in Llandudno are manmade: the longest pier in Wales is located at the end of the north-shore promenade and features food, entertainment, and relaxation options at its pavilion, as well as boat trips.
 Bodafon Farm Park is a working farm turned tourist attraction that also houses a bird of prey sanctuary.
 Active visitors to Llandudno will enjoy Happy Valley, which boasts an artificial ski slope and toboggan run, miniature golf, hiking trails, and a cable car to the summit of the Great Orme.
-The surrounding areas of County Conwy offer their own enticements, including golf, quad biking, hiking, and a number of interesting castle ruins Llandudno has a lively nightlife that fits its small size, with a variety of restaurants, cafes, and bars to entertain locals and tourists.
-The city has its fair share of cultural pursuits, with a ballet, opera, and regular orchestral concerts.
-Llandudno also has a small but active gay community, which frequents the clubs in Upper Mostyn Street along with much of the younger population.
+The surrounding areas of County Conwy offer their own enticements, including golf, quad biking, hiking, and a number of interesting castle ruins.

 The pretty village of Portmeirion in Northern Wales is as charming as they come.
 Portmeirion was designed by the architect Sir Clough Williams-Ellis, between 1925 and 1976, and was intended to demonstrate how a village could be designed to suit its natural landscape so as not to detract from the natural beauty.
 Portmeirion was intended to be a space for events, leisure, and exhibitions, and is now run more as a tourist attraction than a residential village.
-It is, however, possible to spend the night in the quaint coastal village, which includes 15 self-catering cottages and a hotel.
+It is, however, possible to spend the night in the quaint coastal village, which includes 13 self-catering cottages and two hotels.
 Small enough to see on foot, there are manicured gardens and a beach, as well as a few souvenir shops and a restaurant, ice-cream shop, and pizzeria to enjoy.
-As befitting a village which celebrates the beauty of nature, Portmeirion is surrounded by acres of lovely woodland and miles of coastal walking trails to explore.
-Dogs are not allowed in the village.
-Although the village is open to visitors year-round, it can seem a bit deserted in the winter months, when many of the shops and restaurants close.
+As befitting a village that celebrates the beauty of nature, Portmeirion is surrounded by acres of lovely woodland and there are miles of coastal walking trails to explore.

-The tiny seaside town of Aberystwyth in the north of the country is the historical heart of Wales and the birthplace of the Welsh language, but the town also really knows how to have a good time.
-It is home to the University of Wales and its 10,000 students, who take full advantage of Aberystwyth's numerous pubs and bars, as well as its restaurants and shops.
-The students bring energy and fun to the town, which is affectionately known simply as Aber.
-Aberystwyth is quite isolated by UK standards, but Swansea is only 70 miles (110km) to the south.
-The popularity of the town as a holiday resort, as well as the population of foreign students, ensures that it is easily accessible by rail and bus.
+The tiny seaside town of Aberystwyth is the historical heart of Wales and the birthplace of the Welsh language.
+It is also home to the University of Wales and its 10,000 students, who take full advantage of Aberystwyth's numerous pubs and bars, as well as its restaurants and shops.
 Aberystwyth is prettily situated near the confluence of the rivers Ystwyth and Rheidol, on the west coast of Wales.
 The town has beautiful views over Cardigan Bay and a lovely long promenade, with two stretches of beach divided by the castle.
-Historical sites like the ruins of Aberystwyth Castle and Constitution Hill provide pleasant vistas and are interesting attractions in their own right.
+Historical sites such as the ruins of Aberystwyth Castle and Constitution Hill provide pleasant vistas and are interesting attractions in their own right.
 The town is modern in appearance, but still boasts some historic buildings and many wonderful cultural attractions.
-Aberystwyth also offers active pursuits like water sports, hiking, boat trips, and a steam railway.

-Holyhead, located on the northwest side of tiny Holy Island near Anglesey, is a picturesque town with wonderful rugged terrain and fantastic views created by the rocky coastline.
+Located on the northwest side of tiny Holy Island near Anglesey, Holyhead is a picturesque town with wonderful rugged terrain and fantastic views created by the rocky coastline.
 Holyhead Mountain is the highest point, and its summit provides panoramic views that extend to Ireland, the Isle of Man, and Cumbria.
 Holyhead has long been an important link between Wales and Ireland, and its port is busy with ferry traffic to Dublin.
 The town itself is built around several historic sites, including the prehistoric hill fort Mynydd y Twr, the Roman fort of Caer Gybi, and the 6th-century St Cybi's Church, which was built inside a Roman fort.
-Holyhead itself is a vibrant town of about 12,000 residents, boasting a number of shops and restaurants, a maritime museum, and the Canolfan Ucheldre Centre, which functions as the artistic and cultural heart of Holy Island.
 Sailing, power boating, and fishing are popular activities in this marine-minded town, and the sandy beaches of Porth Trwyn, Borth Wen, and Porth Tywn Mawr are popular for watersports.
-Meanwhile, there are plenty of activities in Holyhead to keep active types busy, including golf, horseback riding, hiking, wildlife-spotting, and catching a local football match.

 North Wales is blessed with a glorious combination of cultural and natural attractions, which lure active nature lovers and culture vultures alike.
 The most popular attraction is Mount Snowdon, the highest mountain in Wales and the jewel in the crown of the Snowdonia National Park.
 Made famous by many poets and artists, hiking Mount Snowdon is the highlight of a trip to the UK for many active travellers.